Oekaki-Connect/web-novel-static-generator/README.md

 published: "2025-01-15"
 tags: ["adventure", "magic", "prophecy"]
 translation_notes: "Cultural context about specific terms"
+hidden: false          # Set to true to hide from navigation (accessible by direct link only)
+password: "secret123"   # Optional: password protect this chapter
+password_hint: "Available for beta readers and Patreon supporters.
+Check your email for the password."
+comments: true          # Enable/disable comments for this chapter

 # Social media settings for this chapter
 social_embeds: